dfinity/motoko/design/StableRegions-20230209.md

 Stable regions permit a new API that supports composable use cases.

-Stable regions also bring Motoko closer to parity with Rust canister development support today, by giving a run-time-system-based analogue of a special Rust library for stable data structures that allocates “pages” for them from stable memory in separate memory regions.
+Stable regions also bring Motoko closer to parity with Rust canister development support today, by giving a run-time-system-based analog of a special Rust library for stable data structures that allocates “pages” for them from stable memory in separate memory regions.

 ## Design space